DARIAH-ERIC/DESIR-CodeSprint-TrackB-BibliographicMetadata/README.md

 the [DESIR Code Sprint](http://desircodesprint.sciencesconf.org/) in Berlin (31.7.-2.8.2018).

+## Online Version

+There is an online version of this tool available here: https://grobid-biblio-bibsonomy.herokuapp.com

 ## Installation and Setup

 The tool consists of a Java-based backend (server) and a Node.js-based